AkashRajpurohit/remark-add-query-param/README.md

 ## Why? 🤔

 I use Markdown to write content on [my website](https://akashrajpurohit.com/?ref=remark-add-query-param-readme).
-I wanted to add query parameters to all the links in my markdown files so that I can get insights into the traffic sources.
-I couldn't find any plugin that does this, so I created one.
+I wanted to add query parameters to all the links in blog posts so that I can get insights into the traffic sources as well as help other people who are reading my blog posts to know where the link is coming from.
+I couldn't find any existing plugin that does this, so I created one.

 So if you have a markdown file like this: